abisheks03/FIFA-World-Cup-Predictor/README.md

 * Allows users to compare teams based on various parameters and historical performance.

 Interactive Dashboard:
 * Provides an intuitive and user-friendly interface to navigate through different sections.
 * Includes filters to sort and search for specific players, teams, and matches.
 * Features interactive visualizations to enhance user experience and data interpretation.

 Data Sources:

-Aggregates data from official FIFA databases, reputable sports analytics sources, and historical match records.
+* Aggregates data from official FIFA databases, reputable sports analytics sources, and historical match records.
-Ensures data accuracy and reliability for all predictions and statistical analyses.
-User Customization:

-Allows users to customize the prediction model by adjusting parameters and input variables.
-Enables users to create and save personalized dashboards with their preferred statistics and visualizations.
+# Technologies Used:

+* R Language: Core programming language for data manipulation, statistical modeling, and data visualization.
+* Shiny: R package for building interactive web applications.
+* ggplot2 and plotly: R package for creating detailed and customizable visualizations.
+* dplyr: R packages for efficient data manipulation and cleaning.